bobye/100_NewMetho_CSPaper/README.md

 Zou, Hui.
 "The adaptive lasso and its oracle properties."
 Journal of the American statistical association 101.476 (2006): 1418-1429.

-Olfati-Saber, Reza, Alex Fax, and Richard M. Murray.
-"Consensus and cooperation in networked multi-agent systems."
-Proceedings of the IEEE 95.1 (2007): 215-233.

 Clauset, Aaron, Cosma Rohilla Shalizi, and Mark EJ Newman.
 "Power-law distributions in empirical data."
 SIAM review 51.4 (2009): 661-703.

 ## Computer Graphics and Visualization